 New Avon Company’s organizational changes have impacted John’s own HR team, which has gone from 28 employees down to 9.
 In situations like these, technology can help recruiting departments do more with less.

 “Just last week we opened up seven or eight roles, and every one was like a new role.
-So to have a tool like Datapeople that can guide us along is helpful.”
+So to have a platform like Datapeople that can guide us along is helpful.”

 Managing heavy workloads and creating consistency is really important, especially during reorganizations when hiring managers and even recruiters can change.